Research Group Leader, Systemic Cell Biology

 Spatio-temporal organization of cell contraction: "A sense of touch for individual cells"

-In the context of our studies on cell contractility, we uncovered a self-organizing mechanism that leads to the spontaneous emergence of local pulses and propagating waves of the cytoskeletal regulator Rho (Video 1) .
-Our experimental analysis showed that Rho amplifies its own activity by recruiting its activator GEF-H1 and that it inhibits its activity via time-delayed activation of myosins and associated RhoGAPs.
-Furthermore, Rho activity oscillations were modulated by matrix elasticity, showing that extracellular mechanical cues are coupled with signal network dynamics to control cell contractility.
-Thus, cells use contractility pulses to locally squeeze the plasma membrane to probe the elasticity of their surroundings and they use this information to modulate their behavior.
+In the context of our studies on cell contractility, we uncovered a self-organizing mechanism that leads to the spontaneous emergence of local pulses and propagating waves of cell contraction and of the cytoskeletal regulator Rho (Video 1) .
+Our experimental analysis showed that Rho amplifies its own activity by recruiting its activator GEF-H1 and that it inhibits its activity via time-delayed activation of the molecular motor myosin and associated RhoGAPs.
+Furthermore, activity dynamics are modulated by matrix elasticity, showing that extracellular mechanical cues are coupled with the signal network that generates cell contraction pulses.
+Thus, cells use contraction pulses to locally squeeze the plasma membrane to probe the elasticity of their surroundings and they use this information to modulate their behavior.
 Individual cells therefore have a sense of touch that uses an active probing mechanism that is based on the local, subcellular control of signal network activity.

 Graessl M, Koch J, Calderon A, Kamps D, Banerjee S, Mazel T, Schulze N, Jungkurth JK, Patwardhan R, Solouk D, Hampe N, Hoffmann B, Dehmelt L, Nalbant P (2017).
 An excitable Rho GTPase signaling network generates dynamic subcellular contraction patterns.
 J Cell Biol 21(14):5311-6.